 While the Aibocn Power Bank is far from our favorite portable power bank, it is hard to argue with its rock-bottom retail price.
 It doesn't have a ton of features and is one of the worst batteries we have seen when it came to our capacity tests, but it will charge most smartphones at least once completely without issue, albeit a bit more slowly than some of the other products.
 It's not amazing, but it gets the job done at a fraction of the price of some of the other products and overall doesn't disappoint, if you temper your expectations.Overview:

 This portable charger finished pretty much at the back of the group, right behind the Tzumi Endurance AC 12000 and ahead of the RAVPower Deluxe 16750.
-The Aibocn as the lowest capacity of this trio, but is also the least expensive, costing about $10 less than the Tzumi Endurance and $20 less than the RAVPower Deluxe 16750.
+The Aibocn as the lowest capacity of this trio, but is also the least expensive, costing less than the Tzumi Endurance and much less than the RAVPower Deluxe 16750.
 It also is the fastest to recharge and the most portable of the group.
 However, it is less convenient to use than the Tzumi but about the same as the RAVPower Deluxe.

 To see which portable power packs are really the best out there, we did a wide survey of all the different models and types of products out there and then picked out which showed the most promise, bought them all, and then tested them head-to-head.
 We graded the Aibocn on its portability, added convenience, capacity, and recharge time, with our testing results described below.